kivymd/KivyMD/README.md

 API Breaking changes
 ====================

-* All classes with the Behavior prefix moved to `kivymd.behaviors` module.
+* All classes with the Behavior prefix moved to `kivymd.uix.behaviors` module.
 * All uix modules moved to `kivymd.uix` module.
 * All widgets that usually used in kv-lang are automatically added to Factory.
 You don't need to `#:import` them.
 Remove all your imports from kv files.